1983–84 in English football: Diary of the season

 23 April 1984: Wolves go down to the Second Division just one season after winning promotion, their relegation confirmed when they lose 2–0 to Everton at Goodison Park.
 Their local rivals West Bromwich Albion take another step closer to survival by beating Sunderland 3–1 at The Hawthorns.
 Ipswich Town climb out of the bottom three by beating East Anglian rivals Norwich City 2–0 at Portman Road.
 In the Second Division, Manchester City's promotion hopes are left looking slim after they lose 3–2 at home to Huddersfield Town, meaning that Sheffield Wednesday only need one point from their final six games to secure their return to the First Division after 14 years away.
 Newcastle United's title hopes are also given a huge boost with a 5–1 home win over Carlisle United.

-25 April 1984: Liverpool reach their fourth European Cup final in eight seasons with a 3-1 aggregate win over Dinamo Bucharest in the semi-finals.
+25 April 1984: Liverpool reach their fourth European Cup final in eight seasons with a 3–1 aggregate win over Dinamo Bucharest in the semi-finals.
 Manchester United's hopes of European glory are ended when they lose their Cup Winners' Cup semi-final second leg 2–1 to Juventus in Turin.
 Nottingham Forest suffer a spectacular 3–0 defeat to Anderlecht in their UEFA Cup semi-final second leg tie in Belgium, after winning the first leg 2–0, ending their hopes of an all-English UEFA Cup final clash with Tottenham, who overcome Hajduk Split on away goals.
 Sheffield Wednesday's promotion celebrations are delayed by a 2–0 defeat to Middlesbrough at Ayresome Park.

-28 April 1984: Southampton claim the biggest win of the First Division season with an 8-2 thrashing of Coventry City, with Steve Moran and Danny Wallace both scoring hat-tricks, keeping the Saints in contention for the title.
+28 April 1984: Southampton claim the biggest win of the First Division season with an 8–2 defeat of Coventry City, with Steve Moran and Danny Wallace both scoring hat-tricks, keeping the Saints in contention for the title.
 Liverpool are held to a 2–2 draw at home to Ipswich Town, but Manchester United miss the chance to draw level on points with the leaders after West Ham hold them to a goalless draw at Old Trafford.
 QPR's faint hopes of winning the title are kept alive with a 2–1 home win over Tottenham.
 Sheffield Wednesday's promotion is confirmed by a 1–0 home win over Crystal Palace, and are joined in the First Division next season by Chelsea, who go up in style by beating Leeds United 5–0 at home with top scorer Kerry Dixon scoring a hat-trick, although the Second Division title has yet to be decided.
 Newcastle United only need four points from their final three games to be sure of promotion.

 1 May 1984: Notts County keep their survival hopes alive with a 4–0 home win over Wolves.

 2 May 1984: Manchester City's hopes of an immediate return to the First Division are ended by a 2–0 home defeat to Chelsea.